hteumeuleu/crash3/README.md

 * http://crashbandicoot3.com/english/images/naughty_toys.jpg (90x125)

 If you have these images or have any clue on how to retrieve them, please let me know.

+## Credits

+“Crash Bandicoot”, “Playstation”, “Naughty Dog” and “Universal Interactive Studios” are all registered trademarks of their respective owners.
+This site restoration was done without any authorization by Rémi Parmentier (@HTeuMeuLeu) in good faith and for the love of the original website.
+Please don’t sue me.